 About the Faculty

-The Modern Foreign Languages Faculty deliver a variety of courses at all Key Stages, with French, German and Spanish being taught to each Key Stage.
+The Modern Foreign Languages Faculty deliver a variety of courses at all Key Stages, with French and German being taught to each Key Stage.
 The faculty has dedicated teaching staff, modern teaching spaces and are committed to delivering excellent learning for all students.

 Years 7 to 9 – Key Stage 3